dodopontocom/darcano/README.md

 Be able to try running Cardano node (StakePool) from ZERO to TESTNET-HERO ;)
 [here](INSTRUCTIONS.md)

+> # Warranty
+There is no warranty.
+Use at your own risk.
+The code is public and fully auditable by you, and its your responsibility to do so.

 # Donation
 - Ada address
 addr1q8nsyv5g7engrm20rc28rxnvfae07lt3awentfhkpddnnle2t4kf2u8vntttsq2xj9vs8qms6sqm3j37tm3kcjhsy8nsr6q76a